olivoil/omarchy-world-clock/README.md

 # Omarchy World Clock

-A native Omarchy Quattro bar widget for comparing, converting, and pinning time across a user-managed list of places.
+A native Omarchy Quattro world clock.
+Hover over the bar widget icon for a quick view of your timezones, add new timezones, pin one to be always visible, enter any time to convert from one timezone to the others.

 <p>
   <img src="preview.png" alt="Omarchy World Clock panel with a pinned home time, proportional timezone timeline, and six location clocks" width="960">